Jonten1/jonas_tengborg-testing_typescript-quiz_app/quiz-app/README.md

 ## Tests

-I have only managed to use a simple unit test.
+I have a unit test.
+And a BDD test that plays a round.
+For these I've used Cypress.

+## `npm run test:cypress`

+Runs the Cypress test.

 ## Design